amy2wonderland/TaskAssessment/README.md

 # Website
 serverless-website----
-GithubRepo-->CodePipeline-->S3-->CloudFront

-3 Templates
+#Local Repo-->GithubRepo-->CodePipeline-->S3-->CloudFront

 #Run template as nested stacks by:
 upload rds.yaml and cognito.yaml to S3 bucket and Ref in parent template

 #Cretate branch in GitHub and push to CI/CD through Webhook- Version Control=====

-#Source Files need to be put into this repo====
+#Source Files need to be put into this repo from local branch repo====

 #Docker Container can be build and pushed from GitHub

-Cognito.yaml--> If the website is internal and not public
+#Cognito.yaml--> If the website is internal and not public

-rds.yaml--> Create sepearte RDS SQL instancefor backend tier
+#rds.yaml--> Create sepearte RDS SQL instancefor backend tier